-Infrastructure Investment & Jobs Act
+Infrastructure Investment and Jobs Act: Metro Atlanta

 ARC is committed to educate, communicate, prepare, and advise our community partners about the infrastructure law and help maximize the opportunities to bring IIJA investments to their communities.
 We must work together to seize this historic opportunity to invest in the Atlanta region and improve quality of life for all residents.